markround/tiller/README.md

 	  config:
 	    replSet: 'stage'

-And then your `production.yaml` (which everything will use if you don't specify an environment) might contain the defaults :
+And then your `production.yaml` might contain the defaults :

 	mongodb.erb:
 	  target: /etc/mongodb.conf